JoseRZapata/data-science-project-template/docs/local_setup.md

 1. [Cruft] allows you to maintain all the necessary boilerplate for packaging and building projects separate from the code you intentionally write.
 Fully compatible with existing Cookiecutter templates.
       - `uv tool install cruft`
-2. (optional) [Pre-commit] to local check the security of the dependencies of the project.
+2. (optional) [Pip-audit] to local check the security of the dependencies of the project.
       - `uv tool install pip-audit`
-3. (optional) [Pip-audit] to local check the security of the dependencies of the project.
-      - `uv tool install pip-audit`
-4. (optional) [Actionlint] to check the syntax of the GitHub Actions configuration files of the project.
+3. (optional) [Actionlint] to check the syntax of the GitHub Actions configuration files of the project.
       - `uv tool install actionlint`

 **Note:** [UV] replace tool like [Pyenv], [Poetry] and other ones to manage the python versions, environments and dependencies.